-- 1. SHOW the students the cover of the book. - 2.
-SAY: I want to tell you about this really fun book!
-Do you recognize this character?
-That's right--Daniel Tiger.
-Today we're going to hear a story about one of Daniel's new friends--Chrissie.
-Here's a little about about the story: Daniel and Miss Elaina are visiting Prince Wednesday's castle for a play date.
+- 1. SHOW the students the cover of the book and point to Daniel's friend, Chrissie. - 2.
+SAY: I want to tell you about this really fun book!\Daniel and Miss Elaina are visiting Prince Wednesday's castle for a play date.
 When they arrive they are so excited to meet a new friend-Prince Wednesday's cousin, Chrissie.
 Daniel has so much fun playing with his new friend... and then he notices that Chrissie wears braces on her legs to help her walk.
 Even though Chrissie may walk differently than Daniel, she is able to play and participate in the best way for her.
 Let's learn about what Chrissie needs so that she can play with everyone. - 3.
-READ the book.

-- 4. SHARE these discussion questions with your students: - Walking with crutches is only one of the things that makes Chrissie unique.
+READ the book. - 4.
+SHARE these discussion questions with your students: - Walking with crutches is only one of the things that makes Chrissie unique.
 Can you name something else that's special about her?
 What does she have in common with her friends? - When Daniel realizes that Chrissie wears braces on her legs, he doesn't just touch them...he asks if he can touch them.
-Can you explain why that was an important thing to do?
+Can you explain why that was an important and respectful thing to

+- do?
 What are other ways that we can be respectful when we see a person who has a disability?
 (For example, don't just push a wheelchair; ask someone if they need help.) - When the other children are running, Chrissie stands and is the guard.
 Daniel says "We have to go fast to catch the dragon!"
 What does Daniel learn about how Chrissie plays?
 Was it kind and respectful to ask her to run faster?
-What are some ways that you can imagine the kids can support her when they play together in the future? - In our Jewish tradition, we learn that every person is created as a unique creation.
-What is something that makes you a unique?
+What are some ways that you can imagine the kids can support her when they play together in the future? - Chrissie uses braces and crutches because she has a physical disability, a condition that limits her movement.
+We are able to see some kinds of disabilities and sometimes people may have disabilities that we can't see.
+We are going to talk about accessibility--how we can make sure that people with different kinds of disabilities can enter and experience places we go.